wtsimple/The-WP-Connectome/README.md

 and also the connections among them in a single visualization.
 It also provides an alternative navigation and a way of gaining insight over the site's content.

-The backend was made on PHP and only requires only WordPress.
+The backend was made on PHP and only requires WordPress.
 The front end is made with VUEJS and D3JS.
 VUE handles all the logic of the JS app and D3 only the force-directed graph layout.

 This is the development version, for the ready to use version go to WordPress-url.

+## Installation

 To develop on the front end side you need node and npm.
 First install all dependencies by moving to vue-connectome and running: